lokireddymanikantaredddy/Imageveres/README.md

-# PhotoGenius
+# Imageveres

-PhotoGenius is an AI-powered photo generation and feedback web app built with Next.js and Firebase.
+Imageveres is an AI-powered photo generation and feedback web app built with Next.js and Firebase.
 Users can generate images from prompts, upload reference images, and submit feedback on generated results.

 ## Features
 - Generate AI images from text prompts